The Barbarians (band)

-The Barbarians were an American garage rock band formed in Cape Cod, Massachusetts that were active from 1964 to 1967.
-They were known for their song "Are You a Boy or Are You a Girl", and an album of the same name.
+The Barbarians was an American garage rock band formed in Cape Cod, Massachusetts, that was active from 1964 to 1967.
+They are known for their 1965 hit song "Are You a Boy or Are You a Girl", and their album of the same name.

 History

 The Barbarians were formed in the summer of 1964 in Provincetown, Massachusetts, by original members Victor "Moulty" Moulton, Bruce Benson, Ronnie Enos, and Jerry Causi.
+Victor Moulton was born on February 24, 1945, in Provincetown, Massachusetts.
 The band was quickly assembled by Moulton, who had agreed to do a gig at The Rumpus Room, an ex-jazz club where his cousin worked.
 After packing the house for their opening performance, they were asked to come back numerous times throughout the season.
 By the end of the summer, record companies had heard about them and they were taken to New York to start their careers.
 While their first single, "Hey Little Bird" produced by Al Ham (on Joy Records (New York)) was unsuccessful, two of their next three singles (on Laurie) charted on Billboard, (with "Are You a Boy or Are You a Girl?," peaking at No. 55) and also made the Cash Box charts.
 "Are You a Boy" was produced by Doug Morris, who went on to head Universal Music Group.